For students entering in August

 Parents & Guests

 Limited space is available in campus residence halls for parents and guests to stay overnight.
 The per-person cost for overnight accommodations is NOT included in the Orientation Program Fee.
-Parents and guests can choose from a private room ($36) or a shared room ($30), space permitting.
+Family and guests overnight housing fee will be released in January 2016, along with accommodation details.
 This additional cost is payable when registering for orientation online.
 Guests staying on campus will be provided a pillow, blanket, washcloth, and towel.
 Please plan to bring bed sheets (full-size bed) for use during orientation.

 Students and guests who wish to arrive on campus the day before orientation may do so without prior notification, starting at 4:00 p.m.
 While there is no formal programming planned, University Housing is prepared to accommodate early arrival students and guests in Fred Brown Residence Hall for the following rates: